scrabbletank/farhome-rules/rulesdoc.md

 | Hero | S | S | Sx2 | Sx2 | CS | CS |

 ### Calculating a Roll
 When making a roll you add up all your successes and critical successes, negating any failures and critical failures.
-Keep in mind that critical rolls count as both 2 successes and a crit.
+Keep in mind that critical rolls count as both 2 successes and a critical.
 For example, 2 failures can negate the successes from a critical success, but it doesn't remove the critical part of that roll.
 Some abilities allow you to reroll dice or change the results of a die, which can change the outcome of your roll.
 Your roll is then contested by either the GM adding challenge dice to your roll or by another creatures roll.
 The roll is a success if you have more successes than your opponent, with ties favoring the defender if there is one, or the most neutral action

 It's important to remember that rolls contested by a creature can change the outcome of your roll.
 The defenders criticals negate any criticals you have in your roll.
 For example, if you have more total successes than the opponents roll, but they rolled more criticals than you the action succeeds, but does not trigger any critical effects.